CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-App-Masking.md

 ##  Exercise 1: App Masking

-1. In your JumpVM,  go to Start and search for **FSLogix Apps RuleEditor** and open the FSLogix Apps RuleEditor application.
+1. In your JumpVM,  go to Start and search for **FSLogix Apps RuleEditor** and open the FSLogix Apps RuleEditor application from the search results

     ![](../Azure-Virtual-Desktop-v3/media/selectRE.png)